Constantinople – 431 AD

 Andre arrived home from his meetings in time for the evening meal.
 Everyone had dinner together, which made Viviana and Rosemary very uncomfortable.
 Only the two of them knew why.
 Both were polite, with Viviana focusing her conversation toward the children, while Rosemary tried to remain quiet.
 After dinner, Rosemary quickly retreated to her room again.
 She prayed and ask God to guide her thoughts about Viviana, recent discoveries and what to do.

 It occurred to Rosemary that Viviana would resent her being around even more now.
-Perhaps the reason for Viviana’s concern about the estate.
-And with Rosemary always around the house it would be more likely for Viviana’s secret to become known.
+Perhaps the reason for Viviana’s concern about the estate–with Rosemary always around the house it would be more likely for Viviana’s secret to become known.
 Which came to pass.
-And how could she live in the same house and keep her promise to not tell Andre, her own nephew, a good man who had rescued her.
+How could she live in the same house and keep her promise?
+And how could she not tell Andre, her own nephew, a good man who had rescued her?
 Viviana was sure to wonder about that too.
-She thought about Viviana’s encouraging her to go to the monastery, which now she knew why.
-Maybe she should.
-Indeed an awkward situation.
+She thought about Viviana’s encouraging her to go to the monastery, which now she realized was an attempt to get rid of her.
+Maybe she should go.
+Such an awkward situation.
 Only God could unravel it.
-She had been in awkward situations before and knew that fleeing is not always the answer.
+Yet she had been in awkward situations before and knew that fleeing is not always the answer.
 She would wait on God for his answer.
 She hoped it came soon.